NottingHack/rules/hse.rst

 NH is responsible for the following:

 -  Assessing fire risks within the space and ensuring that they are adequately controlled
 -  Maintaining any fire safety equipment within the space
 -  Confirming that the landlord is maintaining the communal areas areas and associated fire safety equipment (such as fire alarms throughout the building, escape routes, emergency lights, signs, fire doors, etc.).

 Record-keeping
 --------------

-**RECOMMENDATION:** NH needs a specific and robust way to store information related to fire safety, which would constitute the fire safety logbook (this could potentially be be the NH wiki, a network drive or similar).
-Alternatively, a paper logbook could be used.

 The following are to be stored in (or copied to) the fire safety
 logbook: